Economics A Level

 Looking Further Ahead

 Economics provides an invaluable insight into how the mechanics of the UK and other economies operate.
-Most areas of finance, accountancy, general management and consultancy require the study of Economics at some point.
+Most areas of finance, accountancy, general management and consultancy require the study of economics at some point.
 Work as an economist for the Government, Bank of England or investment banks are other possible career opportunities.
+You could end up at the forefront of economic policy, financial analysis, and strategic decision-making, contributing to economic growth on a global scale.
+An economics education paves the way for impactful careers, where you can be a part of shaping economic landscapes and addressing contemporary challenges.

 Universities tend to expect students applying to read Economics to have an A level or equivalent qualification in Mathematics.